home - Electricity

 A similar material was used in Italy to create frescoes.
 Many craftsmen prepared plaster according to their own recipes.
 But basically the composition was something like this:

 • lime was used to bind the components.
-It was bred with egg white or casein.
+She was bred with egg white or with casein.
 Crushed pumice or even milk could be added to the composition;

 • several layers of soil were laid under the fresco.
 Crushed, straw and sand were added to it, which protected the material from cracking;